0xgleb/invisible.garden/optional/README.md

 ### 🗓️ Week 3 (ends Nov 14)

-**Goals:** Contract implementation and basic frontend
+**Goals:** Contract implementation

-**Progress Summary:**  Working on the contract implementations
+**Progress Summary:**  Completely reworked the spec after trying a different protocol design

 ## Final Wrap-Up

-_After Week 3, summarize your final state: deliverables, repo links, and outcomes._
+Working on an earlier approach to the contract design that used ERC-1155, revealed the much better alternative design.
+As the result the spec has undergone very significant changes rendering the initial implementation outdated.
+The new spec is available in the linked repo, the updated implementation is WIP.

 - **Main Repository Link:** [0xgleb/optional](https://github.com/0xgleb/optional)
 - **Demo / Deployment Link (if any):**